trevorkw7/Calendar_Scraper/README.md

 2. Dates are parsed from each event and type codes are converted to full text names using a dictionary.
 Extracted days of the week codes are converted to the format appropriate for ICS.
 3. An ICS file is created with each event.
-If the event is reoccuring, ICS rules are set for the days they reoccur based on the extracted days of the week the event occurs.
+If the event is reoccurring, ICS rules are set for the days they reoccur based on the extracted days of the week the event occurs.
 These events are set to reoccur until the end of the quarter which is determined based on the date of the